 This condition may cause various health concerns such as eye problems, developmental delay, or learning problems.
 However, if HCY is detected early and treatment is begun, children with HCY can often lead healthy lives.
 This condition is also known as: homocystinemia, cystathionine beta-synthase deficiency, CBS deficiency.

 To learn more about Homocystinuria, visit Screening, Technology, and Research in Genetics (STAR-G): Homocystinuria and Baby's First Test: Homocystinuria.
 Please see Medically Prescribed Formula for information about medically prescribed formula and pharmacologic interventions for inborn errors of metabolism.
-Visit Board Certified Metabolic Providers for a listing of medical specialists and clinic contact information.
+Visit Board Certified Metabolic Providers (PDF: 2 pages/204KB) for a listing of medical specialists and clinic contact information.